mdekauwe/GDAY/README.md

 Finally, (I need to check), but the options to vary the state and flux variables on the fly is a nice hangover from the python implementation.
 This functionality doesn't actually exist in the C code, instead all the state and flux variables used in the FACE intercomparisons are dumped as standard.

 When I have time I will write something more extensive (ha), but information about what different variable names refer to are listed in the [header file](src/include/gday.h), which documents the different structures (i.e. control, state, params).

+The git hash allows you to connect which version of the model code produced which version of the model output.
+I'd argue for maintaining this functionality, but if you don't use git or wish to ignore me, filling this line with gibberish and disabling the shell command in the Makefile should allow you to do this.

 ## Meteorological driving file